Kandy: Kandyan Kingdom

-As the capital, Kandy had become home to the relic of the tooth of the Buddha which symbolizes a 4th-century tradition that used to be linked to the Sinhalese monarchy, since the protector of the relic was the ruler of the land.
+As the capital, Kandy had become home to the relic of the tooth of the Buddha which symbolises a 4th-century tradition that used to be linked to the Sinhalese monarchy, since the protector of the relic was the ruler of the land.
 Thus the Royal Palace and the Temple of the Tooth were placed in close proximity to each other.

 The last ruling dynasty of Kandy was the Nayaks.
 Kandy stayed independent until the early 19th century.

 In the Second Kandyan War, the British launched an invasion that met no resistance and reached the city on 10 February 1815.
 The first time Sri Lanka fully fell into the hands of a foreign power was in Kandy with the signing of the Kandyan Convention in 1815 at the Sri Dalada Maligawa.
 The king, Vikrama Rajasinha of Kandy who was of South Indian ancestry faced powerful opposition from the Sinhalese chieftains and sought to reduce his power.
-A successful coup was organized by the Sinhalese chieftains in which they accepted the British crown as their new king.
+A successful coup was organised by the Sinhalese chieftains in which they accepted the British crown as their new king.
 This ended over 2500 years of Sinhalese monarchs and the line of Kandyan monarchs and Rajasinha was taken as prisoner.
 By 2 March 1815 the island's sovereignty was under that of the British Empire.
 A treaty known as the Kandyan Convention was signed between the British and the Radalas (Kandyan aristocrats).
 The treaty was not signed by the deposed King but by members of his court and other dignitaries of the Kandyan Kingdom.
-With this treaty, Kandy recognized George III as its King and became a British protectorate.
+With this treaty, Kandy recognised George III as its King and became a British protectorate.
 The last king of the kingdom Sri Vikrama Rajasinha was captured and taken as a royal prisoner by the British to Vellore Fort in southern India along with all claimants to the throne.
 Some of the family members were also exiled to Tanjore (now known as Thanjavur, in Tamil Nadu).
 Their erstwhile living place is still referred to as "Kandy Raja Aranmanai" on the eastern part of Thanjavur town on Old Mariamman Koil Road.